How to Pay USCIS Application Fees

 Applications prepared with SimpleCitizen include detailed instructions on how to pay government fees.
 However, if you don't use SimpleCitizen, here is the USCIS form fee finder.

-There are three ways to pay USCIS application fees:
+Beginning October 28, 2025, there are three ways to pay USCIS application fees:

-2. Credit or Debit Card
+2. Credit or Debit Card Form

-3. USCIS Online Payment
+3. USCIS Online Payment (when applicable)

 Here's a breakdown of each payment method: